📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Add up all ingredients

-Besides the cheese, you obviously have more ingredients.
-Account for everything: rice, broth, wine, onion, butter, olive oil, herbs.
-With expensive main ingredients, the supporting ingredients are usually a smaller percentage.
+Besides the cheese, you've got other ingredients to account for: rice, broth, wine, onion, butter, olive oil, herbs.
+With expensive main ingredients, supporting ingredients become a smaller percentage.

-• Main ingredient: The rare cheese (often 40-60% of total ingredient costs)
+• Main ingredient: The rare cheese (typically 40-60% of total ingredient costs)

 • Base ingredients: Rice, vegetables, broth

-• Garnish: Don't forget small amounts of parsley or pepper either
+• Garnish: Don't skip small amounts of parsley or pepper

 Ingredients per portion: